-What you must pay when you get these services Services that are covered for you Services to treat kidney disease Covered services include: You pay 20% coinsurance for each Medicare-covered renal dialysis services visit.
-Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV You pay a \$0 copay for Medicarecovered kidney disease education chronic kidney disease when referred by their services. doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime 20% coinsurance for Medicare-covered kidney disease education services. • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) 20% coinsurance for Medicare-covered outpatient renal dialysis treatments.
+Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) See "Inpatient Hospital Care" for cost shares applicable to inpatient dialysis treatments.
+Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) 20% coinsurance for Medicare-covered self-dialysis training.
+Home dialysis equipment and supplies 20% coinsurance for Medicare-covered home dialysis equipment.
+Prior Authorization may be required.
+20% coinsurance for Medicare-covered dialysis supplies.
+Prior Authorization may be required.
+Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) 20% coinsurance for Medicare-covered home support services.
+Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-Skilled nursing facility (SNF) care Prior authorization may be required.
-(For a definition of "Skilled Nursing Facility Care," see Chapter 12 of this booklet.
-Skilled nursing facilities are sometimes called "SNFs.")
-Days 1 - 20: You pay a \$0 copay You are covered for 100 days per benefit period.
-A per day. hospital stay is not required prior to SNF admission.